 - Occupational health and safety.

-FDJ has updated its "Purchasing" policy, which incorporates FDJ's challenges, principles, and commitments, and which will gradually be deployed and promoted among the subsidiaries.
+FDJ's "Purchasing" policy incorporates FDJ's challenges, principles, and commitments, which will gradually be deployed and promoted among the subsidiaries.

 As part of its efforts to improve terms of payment, FDJ is committed to simplifying its processes through the dematerialization of invoices and purchase orders.

-Through its procurement, FDJ contributes to the economic, social, and societal vitality of its territories, with nearly 87% of its purchases in value made in France and 83% made from small and medium-sized enterprises (SMEs) and intermediate-sized enterprises (IMEs) (Territories section).
+Through its procurement, FDJ contributes to the economic, social, and societal vitality of its territories, with nearly 87% of its purchases in value made in France and 61% made from small and medium-sized enterprises (SMEs) and intermediate-sized enterprises (IMEs).

-As part of the PAQTE project ("Pact with Neighborhoods for All Companies"), FDJ has identified suppliers located in Priority Urban Neighborhoods (QPV): nearly 400 FDJ suppliers are from QPVs (data from the panel of active suppliers in 2018).
+As part of the PAQTE project ("Pact with Neighborhoods for All Companies"), FDJ has identified suppliers located in Priority Urban Neighborhoods (QPV): as of 2020, nearly 7% of FDJ suppliers are from QPVs.

 Request for mediation